n3gbx/shell-data-picker/README.md

 ```
 $ bash demo.sh
 ```
-Before using, consider the simple rules of navigation:
+It's not difficult to grasp to start using, just consider the simple rules of navigation:
 ```
 Enter confirm selection
 ʌ v   up and down the list respectively